Common Crow or Oleander Butterfly

 The caterpillars have been found for many years on the Oleander bushes along the main street of Newport in the northern suburbs of Sydney, but curiously, not on similar bushes along the adjacent side roads.
 It is possible that the local Council, in pruning the bushes back each year on the main road, stimulated the growth of more suitable shoots for the caterpillars to eat, than were available on the less disturbed bushes in the side roads.

-The caterpillar has also been found feeding on:
+The caterpillar has also been found feeding on a number of other plants in MORACEAE and APOCYNACEAE including:

 At about mid-larval stage, an interesting feeding habit develops.
 It is well illustrated at the extreme right-hand side of the photo by Joan Tyson.
 Before starting to eat a new leaf, the caterpillar first chews the underside of its pedicle until the leaf begins to sag.
 It then eats the whole leaf.
 It then repeats the procedure on subsequent leaves.
 In summer in Sydney, the larval phase had lasts about 21 days.
 The caterpillar grows to a length of about 6 cms.